-The Glenn Hotel has a rooftop bar with a stunning view or head to the neighborhood watering hole Park Bar next to Centennial Olympic Park.
-Follow the signs to Philips Arena after exiting the train and at street level veer right and walk up the stars to reach Centennial Olympic Park Drive.
-Walk straight ahead and turn right on Marietta Street for the Glenn Hotel or cross over Marietta Street to reach Park Bar.
+For sports fans, concert goers or Turner employees, choice from several sports bars or the Glenn Hotel has a rooftop bar (Skylounge) with a stunning view or head to the neighborhood watering hole Park Bar next to Centennial Olympic Park.
+Follow the signs to Philips Arena after exiting the train to reach all venues.

 For a classy evening out or date night, the Sun Dial and Polaris both have rotating bars/lounges on upper floors of hotels.
-For casual drinking, Hard Rock Cafe and Meehan’s Public House are both next to the station, and if you want to hang with the locals, head to Sidebar.
-Take the Ellis Street exit off the train platform and keep right after exiting the fare gate to the Public Library/Peachtree Street West exit.
-Walk about a block to Poplar Street and turn right.
+For casual drinking, Hard Rock Cafe and Meehan’s Public House are both next to the station, and if you want to hang with the locals, head to Sidebar (use the Ellis Street/Peachtree Street West exit for the shortest walk).

 One of the few bars/restaurants with an outdoor patio in downtown Atlanta, Max Lager’s Wood-Fired Grill and Brewery is in an old brick building across from the SunTrust Plaza.
 Head south on West Peachtree Street toward the skyscrapers after exiting the MARTA station and turn left when you reach the small park.

 Next to the Fox Theatre, Publik Draft House has plenty of beer and live music.
 Or duck into the basement of the Georgian Terrace Hotel across the street for a swanky cocktail and light bites at Proof and Provision.
-Take the West Peachtree Street exit out of the station and turn right on West Peachtree Street and right again at the first intersection on Ponce de Leon Avenue.
-Publik is on the first corner, and Proof and Provision just beyond in a side basement door into the hotel.
+Cypress Street is the quintessential neighborhood bar with a patio and regular events/deals throughout the week.

 There are too many bars and lounges to name around the Midtown MARTA station, but some highlights include the classic neighborhood bar Charlie G’s Pub and two sports bars: Taco Mac and Hudson Grille.
 The closest LGBT-friendly hang out near the station is Henry’s Midtown Tavern, which has a large patio on 10th Street.
 Use the 10th Street exit for Charlie G’s (turn left on 10th and right on West Peachtree Street) and for Henry’s (turn right on 10th).
 For the sports bars, exit via Peachtree Place and turn left and walk less than a block.